eclipse-adore/adore/CONTRIBUTING.md

   - Steps to reproduce
   - Expected vs actual behavior
   - Environment details (OS, Architecture, etc...)
-- Label the issue according to the project’s conventions if applicable.
+- Label the issue according to the project's conventions if applicable.

 ### Suggesting Features
 - Propose enhancements or extensions, e.g., for planning algorithms or simulation integration (CARLA, SUMO).